MartMcMahon/mariana/README.md

 ### Vectors

-In general, the engine uses an array of 2 numbers to represent a vector.
+In general, to represent vectors the engine uses the `V2d` type, which is an extension of `[number, number]`.
+It has an easy constructor called `V()` that takes an array, a pair of numbers, or an instance of `V2d`.

 ## Working With Assets